Fractional Topology in Interacting 1D Superconductors: Conclusion

-The main focus of this paper was to deepen our understanding of the \emph{double critical Ising} phase (\emph{DCI}).
-It appears as an extended gapless phase for two strongly interacting wires far from half-filling, and is directly related to the quantum critical point (QCP) of the single Kitaev wire.
-By revisiting the quantum field theory of the two wires in section \ref{sec:DCI}, we showed how the model can be recast in terms of mixed-wire fermions $\Gamma, \Theta$ and subsequently two chiral Dirac fields $\psi_{R/L}$.
-The chiral Dirac modes are directly related to the chiral Majorana modes of each single wire, which provides further evidence that the extended critical region in \cite{Herviou_2016} is a \emph{double critical Ising} phase.
-Using DMRG to obtain the GS, we extracted the topological numbers $C$ and $\overline{C}$, which revealed that both are fractional $C = \overline{C} =1/2$ in the \emph{DCI} phase.
-To the knowledge of the authors, this presents a first example of a fractional topological phase for interacting one-dimensional superconducting wires possible due to the interplay of strong interactions and chemical potentials far from half-filling.
+The main focus of this paper was to deepen our understanding of the \emph{double critical Ising} phase (DCI).
+It appears as an extended gapless phase for two strongly interacting wires far from half-filling and is directly related to the quantum critical point (QCP) of the single Kitaev wire.
+By revisiting the quantum field theory of the two wires in \ref{sec:DCI}, we showed how the model can be recast in terms of mixed-wire fermions $\Gamma, \Theta$ and subsequently two chiral Dirac fields $\psi_{R/L}$.
+The chiral Dirac modes are directly related to the chiral Majorana modes of each wire, which provides further evidence that the extended critical region in \cite{Herviou_2016} is a \emph{double critical Ising} phase.
+Using DMRG to obtain the GS, we extracted the topological numbers $C$ and $\overline{C}$, which revealed that both are fractional $C = \overline{C} =1/2$ in the DCI phase.
+To the knowledge of the authors, this presents a first example of a fractional topological phase for interacting one-dimensional superconducting wires, possible due to the interplay of strong interactions and chemical potentials far from half-filling.
 These results further reinforce the correspondence between two interacting Bloch spheres \cite{Hutchinson_2021} and two Kitaev wires \cite{Herviou_2016}, beyond the perturbative limit of small interactions $g$.
-Finally, using QFT methods, we demonstrate that in the thermodynamic limit the inter-wire hopping $t_{\bot}$ will always destroy the \emph{DCI} phase and replace them with two topological \emph{2MF} phases.
-However, at finite length-scales for the system, the survival of the \emph{DCI} phase is predicted and verified numerically for hoppings smaller than $\sim 1/L$.
-This may have important consequences for applications and modern technology, wherein components and constituents will inevitably have a finite length scale. \\
+It also introduces a correspondence between one ``free" Majorana fermion at a pole on the Bloch sphere and a gapless quantum fluid with central charge c=1/2 in real space that may deserve further analysis and applications.\\